FrankM1/qazana/Modifications.md

 // Todo
 Integrate with customizer like so.
-Add ability to switch to the qazana if current page being viewed in customizer is a qazana page.
+Add ability to switch to the Qazana if current page being viewed in customizer is a qazana page.